 But mostly I didn’t like school because very few teachers seemed to make learning fun or take an interest in my learning.
 In fact, I remember clearly being yelled at, I mean really screamed at, by my 3rd grade teacher when I brought her in some flowers that I’d picked on my way to school.
 It turns out she was allergic to them, and I was, somehow, supposed to know that?
 Well, that was the last time I ever brought a teacher anything, I’ll tell you!

-I think that’s why I became a teacher—I was sure I could do a better job than some of mine did.
+I think that’s why I became a teacher—I was pretty sure I could do a better job than some of mine did.

 The one that I remember most, from my mother, besides nursery rhymes she probably told me, was this silly little rhyme.
 It absolutely cracked me up.
 It still does.
 It goes like this: